noelmiller/noelmiller.github.io/content/pages/resume.md

 September 2020 - December 2020

-- Create scripts to automate deployments upgrades, and processes using Ansible
+- Create scripts to automate deployments, upgrades, and processes using Ansible
-- Document work inside of Jira for issues worked
+- Document work inside Jira for issues worked
 - Write documentation for manual processes
-- Work with team on custom software implementations with the development team
+- Work with the team on custom software implementations with the development team
 - Utilize version control (Git) to document scripts and fix bugs in scripts

 ---